roarkm/ASTER/Pruning+Splitting/README.md

 corenlp.py runs without error with a dummy miniSents.txt file in ps-work dir, however the generated file miniSents-parsed.txt appears to contain no useful information (although it's too soon for me to interpret).

-`python dataCleaning.py` produces
+`python dataCleaning.py` errors on
-IOError: No such file or directory: '/mnt/sdb1/Pipeline/tools/verbnet'
+File "/home/m/dev/ASTER/Pruning+Splitting/eventmakerTryServer.py", line 282, in getEvent
+(bottom of stack trace: ValueError: No JSON object could be decoded).
+This might be related to miniSents-parsed.txt being empty as mentioned above?
+(try running on a movie plot summary)

-TODO: discover / locate the intended verbnet file.
+TODO: investigate the above error.

 ## Dependencies
 **Stanford CoreNLP Server**